Babanila/class-diagram-generation/README.md

-# Class-Diagram-Generation Application
+# Class-Diagram-Generation

-### Overview of Class-Diagram-Generation Application
+### Overview of Class-Diagram-Generation

 The Class-Diagram-Generation was created as a web application that is use to visualise the automatic generation of class diagrams from sorce code (texts).

 ### Components